Currency:USD $

 Pathfinder Ascendancy

-The Pathfinder ascendancy has seen some tremendous changes, primarily through substantial buffs that enhance its capabilities and positioning.
+The Pathfinder ascendancy has seen some tremendous changes, primarily through significant changes that enhanced its capabilities and positioning.
 Here are the key updates:

-- Enhanced Passive Skills: The 'Trailer of Wisdom' offers additional passive skill points, further enhancing either damage, global defenses, or cost efficiency.
+3. Enhanced Passive Skills: The 'Traveller's Wisdom' offers additional passive skill points, further enhancing either damage, global defenses, or cost efficiency.
 This is particularly notable as cost efficiency is challenging to buff through other means.

 Overall, the Pathfinder looks set to secure a top A-tier position, thanks to its speed and potential for efficient builds.